 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 Doctors are working to learn more about bone cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 Myeloablative therapy.
 A supplement to the treatment options for Ewing sarcoma is known as “myeloablative therapy with stem cell support.”
 Myeloablative therapy is an intense regimen of very high doses of chemotherapy.
 It aims to destroy all cells that are dividing rapidly.
 This includes cancer cells but also some healthy cells.
 Stem cells may be given to the patient after myeloablative therapy to renew the blood cells more rapidly.
 Stem cells are cells that create all other types of cells in the body, in this case cells that will help new blood cells be made faster.
-Stem cells are typically taken from the bone marrow or blood of someone with cancer or a blood relative before high-dose myeloablative therapy.
+Stem cells are typically taken from the bone marrow or blood of the patient or a blood relative before myeloablative therapy.

-Supportive care.
+Palliative care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current bone cancer treatments in order to improve patients’ comfort and quality of life.

 If you would like additional information about the latest areas of research regarding bone cancer, explore these related items that take you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .

 Visit the website of the Conquer Cancer Foundation to find out how to help support research for every cancer type.
 Please note that this link takes you to a separate ASCO website.